-Holding stock in your company when it goes public can be a roller coaster ride.
 There can be a lot of anticipation as the IPO date approaches, but no one really knows what will happen on opening day or during the weeks that follow.
-Here’s a look at some things you might expect when your company goes public and the options available to you.
+With that in mind, before you decide to hold or sell, there are some things to take into consideration.

 What Happens During an IPO

-During an initial public offering, or IPO, a company offers shares of stock for sale to the general public for the first time—hence the phrase “going public.”
+During an initial public offering, or IPO, a company offers shares of stock for sale to the general public for the first time — hence the phrase “going public.”
 Shares of the company are given a starting value known as an IPO price, and when trading begins, the price can rise amid investor demand, or fall if there is little demand.

 In any case, the stock will now have some type of value on the open market.
 As an employee, you may have a stake in the company before the IPO through employee stock options, restricted stock units (RSUs), or you may own shares in the company outright.